40tude/py-flashcards/md_buffer/md_buffer_done/14_data_structures.md

 ############################################################
 -->

-Question : Data Structures - **P vs NP**...
+Question : Data Structures - What is **P vs NP** ?
 What can you say about it ?
 Answer   :

 #### What is P?

 **P** stands for "Polynomial time."
 It refers to problems that we can solve **efficiently** using a computer.
 When we say a problem is in P, it means that we can find a solution in a reasonable amount of time (specifically, in time that grows like a polynomial function of the size of the input).

 For example, consider a simple sorting algorithm like **merge sort**, which has a time complexity of O($n \log(n)$).
 This is a polynomial time algorithm, which means as the input size increases, the time it takes to sort grows in a manageable way.

 ##### Note

 * In the specific case of merge sort the $\log()$ is $\log_2()$ but with other problems this might **not** be the case.
 * Here $\log()$ should be understood as a "generic" version of $\log()$.